 Enjoy a stroll

-There are walking routes and nature walks you can take, along with an orienteering course if you want to do a bit of exploring (route markers have been placed throughout the park).
+There are walking routes and nature walks you can take (please see downloadable map at the side of the page).
+There is also an orienteering course if you want to do a bit of exploring (route markers have been placed throughout the park).
 You can also enjoy a walk to Barnby Dun from the park.